IHCantabria/Leaflet.CanvasLayer.Field/README.md

 ## Instructions

 ### Basic Usage
 1. Get the JavaScript file.
 You can grab a copy from ongoing work at [leaflet.canvaslayer.field.js](https://ihcantabria.github.io/Leaflet.CanvasLayer.Field/dist/leaflet.canvaslayer.field.js).
-If you prefer to work locally with npm, then go with `npm install leaflet-canvaslayer-field --save`.
+If you prefer to work locally with npm, then go with `npm install ih-leaflet-canvaslayer-field --save`.
 Every version is automatically published to `unpkg CDN` (last version at: https://unpkg.com/leaflet-canvaslayer-field/dist/leaflet.canvaslayer.field.js)

 2. Include the JavaScript dependencies in your page:
 ```html